Principles, rules and the law

 The Government Rules of Sourcing (the Rules) [1.1 MB PDF] represent the government’s standards of good practice for procurement planning, approaching the market and contracting.
-They come into effect from 1 October 2013.
+They came into effect on 1 October 2013.

 Government procurement requirements

-The Government, through a series of Cabinet Directives, has set specific requirements that apply to certain types of procurements.
+The Rules incorporate a series of Cabinet directives that set specific requirements which apply to certain types of procurements.
 These requirements must be followed by agencies that are subject to Cabinet direction.

 On this website